Search

 Deciduous fruit is grown mainly in the Western Cape and in the Langkloof Valley of the Eastern Cape.
 Smaller production areas are found elsewhere in the country, most noticeably along the Orange River and in the Free State, Mpumalanga and Gauteng.
 Cherries, historically grown in Ficksburg, has gone from a 166 hectare industry in 2013 to a 549 hectares one in 2021.
 56% of the industry is now in Ceres (BFAP, 2022).

-Challenges in this industry include:
+Challenges in this industry have included:

 Technical efficiency (like irrigation scheduling, orchard design, etc.) and strategic planning are important to keep farms going.
 Included in trends and drivers of change to be accommodated are: